maxstack/docker-jenkins/README.md

 # Jenkins LTS - automated setup with Docker inside Docker

-A docker container which automates the setup of Jenkins LTS with a user account and recommended plugins, and access to the host's docker engine.
+A docker container which automates the setup of Jenkins LTS with a user account and recommended plugins, access to the host's docker engine, and the aws-cli installed.

 ## Getting Started